convertigo/c8oprj-lib-oauth/project.md

 Checks is a valid access token is held by the current users' session for AzureAD

-This has to be called by client apps to decide whenever or not they have to display an OAuth login screen
+This as to be called by client apps to decide whenever or not they have to display an OAuth login screen

 </p></blockquote></details>